uchicago-library/Re-Feed/README.md

 ## Setup
 1. Create a `config.py` file in the root directory.
 2. Add settings to your `config.py`.
 At a minimum you will need `RSS_FEED_URL` or `JSON_FEED_URL`.
-3. Create a `custom.py` if you need to customize the data model or one of the fetch or get functions.
+3. Create a `custom_models.py` if you need to customize the data model for a feed or a `custom_functions.py` if you need to customize one of the fetch or get functions.

 ## Configuration
 Example settings: